clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Sept Oct Updates.md

 ---

 A huge thank you to our 2024 long-term developers for their amazing work in Sept. and Oct.
 Check out their latest project updates!
-We've also included 3 short term project updates in the mix - released at the end of October.

-## Short Term Project Updates
-[Ambrose Bonnaire-Sergeant]
-[Daniel Slutsky]
-[Oleksandr Yakushev]

 ## Long Term Project Updates